Schools and Childcare

 The teachers and staff of Hutch School work with each student’s parents and home school to understand the unique needs of each student, as well as coordinate credits and class requirements of older students.
 Hutch School staff members also recognize that students are experiencing a difficult time and need extra kindness, flexibility, and individual attention.
 There is a clinical social worker onsite to address the emotional needs of students.
 Hutch School is located at Pete Gross House.
 Patients can receive instruction through all phases of their treatment: in the hospital with Seattle Children’s teachers, and at home or at Hutch School with Hutch School teachers.

 SCCA patients and family members in kindergarten through 12th grade are welcome to enroll at any time during the school year.
 Parents are encouraged to enroll children before arriving in Seattle.
-Start the process by calling Hutch School at (206) 667-1400, or email email@example.com.
-Parents can also enroll their children when they arrive.
+You can start the enrollment process by calling Hutch School at (206) 667-1400, or email firstname.lastname@example.org.
+We know that the decision to relocate temporarily to Seattle can happen quite suddenly, so if you are unable to call or email in advance, the student can be enrolled after arriving in Seattle.
 SCCA social workers are available to help.

 Here are some childcare resources.

 - Annie’s Nannies, (206) 784-8462.
 A professional nanny referral service.
 Ask for Annie Davis.

 - Best Sitters, Inc., (206) 682-2556 or (425) 455-5533.
 Four-hour minimum required.

 - Camp Korey, (425) 577-2084.
 A summer camp for children who battle life-threatening and critical illnesses located in Carnation, Washington (30 minutes from SCCA).